scallop-io/sui-lending-protocol/README.md

   ```bash
   cp .env.example .env
   ```
-  - `MNEMONICS`: The mnemonics of the account that will be used to deploy the contracts, make sure the account has enough SUI to pay for the transaction fees
+  - `SECRET_KEY`: The secret key of the account that will be used to deploy the contracts, make sure the account has enough SUI to pay for the transaction fees
   - `SUI_NETWORK_TYPE`: The network type of the SUI network.
-It can be `devnet`, `testnet` or `mainnet`
+It can be `devnet`, `testnet`, `mainnet` or `localhost`

 4. Publish the contracts
   ```bash